 The Vaporesso PodStick comes mostly assembled, as one atomizer comes already installed.
 Users need to first fully charge the battery with the braided USB cable included in the kit.

-With the PFT valve, however, there is little to no chance of leaking or spillage as the unit is entirely sealed-off.
+However, with the PFT valve, there is little to no chance of leaking or spillage as the unit is entirely sealed off.
 With the pod full, users can press-fit it back into the bay.
 Despite the supposed magnetic connection, it does not just snap into place – users have to press it in there.